 There is a diverse community of insects and other invertebrates (for example water beetles) inhabiting the reens and ditches.
-Over 400 species of insects and other invertebrates have been recorded from this site, many that are so obscure they only have Latin names.
+Over 200 species of insects and other invertebrates have been recorded from this site; many that are so obscure they only have Latin names.
 Of particular interest is the silver colonel soldier fly, which is more or less confined to the Gwent and Somerset Levels.
 The larvae of this soldier fly are found in shallow standing water and the adults can be seen during May and June feeding on flowers near the breeding site.
 The hairy dragonfly and the variable damselfly are also found on this SSSI.

-The assemblage of water beetles found across the Gwent Levels is unique in Wales and this SSSI is home to several of the rarest of these water beetles, such as the great silver beetle, our largest water beetle (up to 40mm long) which is found nowhere else in Wales and is restricted to only a few other sites in southern England.
+The assemblage of water beetles found across the Gwent Levels is unique in Wales and this SSSI is home to several of the rarest of these water beetles, such as Hydaticus transversalis, which is found nowhere else in Wales and is restricted to only three other sites in Britain.